JonasMunck/st-sbl-presentation/md/service-roles/PITCHME.md

 Note:

+Don't go into details, just explain the components here to get an overview.

 Stop trade as implemented in SBL, the async / sync strategy. async / async would not involve http response check after resolving stop trade message.